Nuno Borges (tennis): 2021–22: ATP debut, six Challenger doubles titles, top 100 in singles & doubles

 At the 2022 French Open Borges qualified to make his Grand Slam main draw singles debut.

-He also qualified for his second Grand Slam of the year at the 2022 Wimbledon Championships as a lucky loser after the late withdrawal of Marin Cilic.
+He also qualified for his second Grand Slam of the year at the 2022 Wimbledon Championships as a lucky loser after the late withdrawal of Marin Čilić.
 In doubles at the same tournament he reached the second round on his doubles Major debut partnering with Cabral.

 He qualified for his third straight Grand Slam at the US Open defeating Francesco Maestrelli in a third set super tiebreak.
 He won his first round match against wildcard Ben Shelton.
 In doubles he reached the second round partnering again with Cabral.
-As a result he moved into the top 100 in the singles rankings at world No. 93 and into the top 70 in doubles on 12 September 2022.
+As a result, he moved into the top 100 in the singles rankings at world No. 93 and into the top 70 in doubles on 12 September 2022.

-2023: Australian Open and Top 75 debuts
+2023: Australian Open, Masters debut and first win, top 70

 He made his debut at the 2023 Australian Open where he lost in the first round to Lorenzo Sonego.

-At the 2023 Delray Beach Open he qualified for the main draw defeating Steve Johnson (tennis) whom he defeated again in the first round.
-He lost in the second round to eventual runner-up Miomir Kecmanovic.
+At the 2023 Delray Beach Open he qualified for the main draw defeating Steve Johnson whom he defeated again in the first round.
+He lost in the second round to eventual runner-up Miomir Kecmanović.

-He reached the top 85 after winning his first title of the season at the 2023 Monterrey Challenger, Mexico defeating Borna Gojo in the final and the top 70 after a second title and biggest title of his career at the Phoenix Challenger, Arizona.
+He won his first title of the season at the 2023 Monterrey Challenger, Mexico defeating Borna Gojo in the final and reached the top 85.
+Borges created history by winning the first ATP Challenger 175 category at the Phoenix Challenger.
+After winning his biggest title of his career and second of the season, he reached the top 70.
+The following day he entered the qualifying competition at the 2023 Miami Open and won his two qualifying matches to make his Masters 1000 debut.

+At the 2023 Italian Open, he earned his first Masters 1000 win over Dušan Lajović.
+His good form continued at the 2023 French Open where he defeated John Isner for his first win at this Major.